RSS/Blog It! Help for Uploaders

 ***SITE-BLOG***

-The ***SITE-BLOG*** tag fills in the contents of your blog, automatically updating as your site changes or as you add bloglets.
+The ***SITE-BLOG*** tag fills in the contents of your Blog It! page, automatically updating as your site changes or as you add bloglets.

-Customize the Blog It! page as you like, adding your own introductory text and a ***NAVBAR*** tag (if you use that), along with anything else you wish.
-If you use a custom NavBar, and want the default RSS box, add ***RSSIT*** where you want the box to appear on the page.
+Customize the Blog It! page as you like, adding your own introductory text and a ***NAVBAR*** tag (if you use that) or a ***NAVBAR orientation=horizontal*** tag (if you use that), along with anything else you wish.

-Your Blog It! updates and bloglets will appear where you put your ***SITE-BLOG*** tag.
+Your Blog It! content will appear where you put your ***SITE-BLOG*** tag.
 The page will update automatically.
 There's nothing else to do unless you want to add bloglets.

 Important Note